Janeway42/42.printf/README.md

 Code format:
 ------------
 The code must be written in accordance to the 42 set of norms.
-These include for example a maximum of 25 lines per function and at most 80 columns per line, comments included.
+These include for example a maximum of 25 lines per function, at most 80 columns per line, comments included and a maximum of five functions per file.